-Variety is pleased to launch the Inclusion Summit, an elite gathering of leaders and innovators supporting film, TV and digital media that speaks best to our current audiences worldwide, reflective of different genders, disabilities, sexual identities, ethnicities, ages and more.
+Variety announces the return of Inclusion, a gathering of leaders and innovators supporting film, TV and digital media that speaks best to our current audiences worldwide, reflective of different genders, disabilities, sexual identities, ethnicities, ages and more.

 For media partnerships and ticket inquiries, please contact: Joseph Meehan | email@example.com

 Ticket includes access to full-day summit, networking lunch and cocktail reception.

 Ticket quantities are limited at each price level and are subject to change.
 Tickets are non-refundable but will be transferable upon request.

 Be Updated about Variety Events and Conferences Sign Up here

 8:00 a.m. to 8:50 a.m.
 Registration and Networking Breakfast